 I have a lively interest in a wide range of applications of the A.T., including the alleviation of the pain and discomfort that can be caused by habitual errors of posture and movement, the enhancement of performance skills in athletes, dancers, public speakers, musicians and singers, and helping people to discover the greater vitality and the calmness of mind that comes from the attainment of physical poise.

-I have a longstanding special interest in the training and professional development of Alexander Technique teachers, and I currently lead a weekly class for qualified A.T. teachers, trainee A.T. teachers and experienced students.
+I have a longstanding special interest in the training and professional development of Alexander Technique teachers.
+I currently lead a weekly class for qualified A.T. teachers, trainee A.T. teachers and experienced students and plan to re-open the STAT recognised Manchester Alexander Technique Teachers' Training School (MATTS) before the end of this year.

 I am a teaching member of the Society of Teachers of the Alexander Technique (STAT) of more than 30 years’ standing, and am bound by the Society’s published Code of Professional Conduct and Competence.